 How does EMV affect my transactions?

-You have two options that you will need to take into consideration with moving forward.
-You can continue to do business as you are now with the understanding that by continuing to accept card present transactions as you are today you will be required to accept the liability for fraudulent transactions.
-Or you can convert over to EMV, which will require you to purchase a new compatible terminals.
-Traditional credit cards with EMV chips will still have the magnetic stripe and credit card terminals will still have a magnetic stripe reader to accept them as traditional cards.
+You have two options that you will need to be considered when moving forward with your decision to accept EMV.
+One, you can continue to do business as you are now with the understanding that by continuing to accept card present transactions as you are today you will be required to accept the liability for fraudulent transactions.
+Or, two, you will convert to EMV, which will require you to purchase a new compatible terminal.